-The Department of Physical Science offers an Associate in Science in Geology for Transfer Degree.
+The Department of Physical Science offers an Associate of Science in Geology for Transfer Degree.
 The Transfer degree assures enrollment and transfer opportunities at California State Universities.
 The geology major at LBCC provides students with authentic laboratory and field experiences that serve as the foundation for geologic understanding and reasoning.
 The Geology program offers several courses that prepare geology students for upper-division geology courses offered at 4-year institutions.

 DEGREES & CERTIFICATES

-Associate in Science for Transfer (AS-T), Geology
+Geology, Associate in Science for Transfer (AS-T)

 View all LBCC’s Programs of Study and Curriculum Guides